-Leather is naturally an incredibly hardwearing and long-lasting material so a quality leather bag can last for many generations, but this is only possible if you look after the leather correctly.
-From leather backpacks to handbags, knowing how to take care of leather will mean your products will stay in top condition for as long as possible.
+Leather is naturally an incredibly hardwearing and long-lasting material.
+It can last for many generations, but this is only possible if you look after the leather correctly.
+From backpacks to shoes and belts, knowing how to take care of leather will mean your products will stay in top condition for as long as possible.

 Cleaning is important but it’s also vital to regularly treat your leather, particularly premium full-grain leather, with products that are specifically designed to do so.
 A bit like caring for your own skin, leather needs to be maintained and protected with a regular routine.

-Follow our 5 step guide and keep your leather bag clean and protected for many years to come.
+Follow our 5 step guide and keep your leather products clean and protected for many years to come.

 We often get asked, does water damage leather?
 Too hot and it can, but with careful application, it's the best way to keep your leather clean.